*We are currently working on propagating and growing our plants for the 2022 spring season!

 We now have the facilities to take on custom growing.
 If you need whole flats grown for you of a particular variety, let us know!
 Different flat sizes and quantities available.
 Prices depend on order parameters.

 This is our Big Farm Event of the year!
-We will have our full variety of certified organic plants and seedlings available.
-Over 200 different varieties of heirloom and hybrid vegetables, over 300 culinary and medicinal herbs, plus annual flowers, native and pollinator-friendly flowers, over 20 different ferns, native woodland medicinals, unusual and collectible perennials!
+We will have our full variety of organically-grown plants and seedlings available.
+Over 300 different varieties of heirloom and hybrid vegetables, over 500 culinary and medicinal herbs, over 100 different tomato varieties, plus annual flowers, native and pollinator-friendly flowers, over 20 different ferns, native woodland medicinals, unusual and collectible perennials!

 We also have rare and hard-to-find herbs and perennials for those of you with more eccentric tastes.
 And we added a lot more berry plants to our offerings this year.
 3 different types of strawberries, red and purple raspberries, a wonderful medicinal black berry, mulberries, black and red currants, kiwis, and more.
 We will also have plenty of baby figs!